LNoonan3/battleship/README.md

 ## Acknowledgements
 Special thanks to my mentor for guidance and support throughout the project development.
 Many thanks to friends and family who provided feedback and helped with testing.
+I used this [example](https://github.com/keelback-code/the-rhubarb-witch) project to help with the README.md